leakey-lab/Tool-For-Root-Image-Cleaning/Readme.md

 2. **Python 3.10+**
    - Python 3.10.10 is recommended for optimal compatibility.
    - Download from the [official Python website](https://www.python.org/downloads/release/python-31010/).
+   - If you are on linux please install python with tkinter support using ```sudo apt-get install python3.10-tk ```

 ### Setup Instructions